Semantic Frame Interpolation

+where the model aims to generate the most plausible intermediate sequence under the given conditions:

+When $N$ is small and $T = \emptyset$, SFI reduces to conventional video frame interpolation; when $N$ is large, it approaches foundation-model-based frame-to-frame generation.
+Therefore, SFI provides a unified formulation for controllable interpolation across different temporal scales.

-\subsection{SemFi\zjn{: Mixture-of-LoRA for Semantic Multi-Frame Interpolation}}
+\subsection{SemFi: Mixture-of-LoRA for Semantic Multi-frame Interpolation}

-Building upon the formal definition of SFI, we propose SemFi, a novel architecture constructed upon the 14B-parameter Wan2.1 image-to-video (I2V) foundation model \cite{wang2025wan}.
+As shown in Fig.~\ref{fig:2}, building upon the formal definition of SFI, we propose SemFi, a novel architecture constructed upon the 14B-parameter Wan2.1 I2V foundation model \cite{wang2025wan}.
 Our design harnesses the powerful priors of FVMs while introducing precise semantic control over intermediate frame generation.
 Besides, to achieve robust performance across varying frame counts, SemFi incorporates a Mixture-of-LoRA (MoL) mechanism that dynamically activates specialized adapters based on target frame requirements, enabling unified ``interpolation", ``transition", and ``generation".
-The overall framework of SemFi is shown in Fig.~\ref{fig:1}.